metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_filter_v1alpha2_manifest.md

 - `rate` (Number) Rate is the amount of messages for the time.
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
 - `window` (Number) Window is the amount of intervals to calculate average over.

+<a id="nestedatt--spec--filters--wasm"></a>
+### Nested Schema for `spec.filters.wasm`

+Optional:

+- `accessible_paths` (List of String) Specify the whitelist of paths to be able to access paths from WASM programs.
+- `alias` (String) Alias for the plugin
+- `event_format` (String) Define event format to interact with Wasm programs: msgpack or json.
+Default: json
+- `function_name` (String) Wasm function name that will be triggered to do filtering.
+It's assumed that the function is built inside the Wasm program specified above.
+- `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
+If set to false fluent-bit will try indefinetly.
+If set to any integer N>0 it will try at most N+1 times.
+Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
+If this property is not defined fluent-bit will use the default value: 1.
+- `wasm_heap_size` (String) Size of the heap size of Wasm execution.
+Review unit sizes for allowed values.
+- `wasm_path` (String) Path to the built Wasm program that will be used.
+This can be a relative path against the main configuration file.
+- `wasm_stack_size` (String) Size of the stack size of Wasm execution.
+Review unit sizes for allowed values.